Table of Contents

 Activate on All Posts & Pages

 The table of contents block is invisible by default.
-Go to Settings > Design > Site design > Post to activate it.
+To activate it, go to Settings > Design > Site design > Post.
 You have two options:

 - Show table of contents on all posts